bennett-sh/wow-helper/README.md

 ### Switching the language
 To switch the language you'll have to replace the `wordlist.txt` file in the root directory.
 For english & german there are Python scripts inside of the `scripts`-directory making the switch as simple as running such script.

-><span style="color:red;font-size:2rem;font-weight:bold">! </span> After updating the wordlist, you'll have to recompile the program as the list is included within the final binary.
+>!
+After updating the wordlist, you'll have to recompile the program as the list is included within the final binary.